PAy YOUR PARKING VIOLATION

 The purpose of parking regulations is to restrict vehicles from certain places.
 The presence of a passenger, a note or blinking lights does not satisfy this purpose and does not constitute a valid reason to dismiss a violation.

 This explanation is one of the most common claims.
 Even if true, parking in a prohibited area is still a violation.

-"Nobody else got a ticket"
+"Nobody else got a violation"

 "Someone else had my car; I wasn't even driving it"

 The registered owner has joint responsibility with the person driving his or her car.
-Unless it can be shown by the registered owner that the car was driven without permission, the registered owner, renter or lessee is responsible for a parking citation.
+Unless it can be shown by the registered owner that the car was driven without permission, the registered owner, renter or lessee is responsible for a parking violation.